-The satellite clocks made by Meinberg have been designed to provide extremely precise time to their users.
-The clocks have been developed for applications where conventional radio clocks can ́t meet the growing requirements in precision.
-High precision available 24 hours a day around the whole world is the main feature of the new system which receives its information from the satellites of the Global Positioning System.
+The satellite receiver clock GLN180 has been designed to provide extremely precise time to its user.
+The clock has been developed for applications where conventional radio controlled clocks can't meet the growing requirements in precision.
+High precision available 24 hours a day around the whole world is the main feature of the new system which receives its information from the satellites of the russian GLONASS (GLObal NAvigation Satellite System) and the american GPS (Global Positioning System).